Free Car Insurance Comparison

 |Specialized Repair||Classic cars that are intended to remain classics may require using a trained mechanic for repairs and may also need specialized restoration.
 When comparing insurance on a Mustang, make sure you take the time to get all the details!
 You may want to consider insuring your classic car to cover repairs and restorations.|

-If you only intend on driving your classic car for the occasional Sunday drive or for special events you may find your Ford Mustang insurance rates will be less than you expected.
+If you only intend to drive your classic car for the occasional Sunday drive or for special events you may find your Ford Mustang insurance rates will be less than you expected.

 Not all cars qualify as a classic car.
 Some insurance companies require a car to be 25 or 30 years old in order to qualify for classic car insurance.
 Other collector car insurance requirements may involve proving the availability of a secondary car for daily use.

 Insuring a Modern Car

 It may be surprising to find that a modern car costs more to insure than a classic car, but that is often the case.
 That is because modern cars are typically driven on a daily basis for multiple purposes.

 High-performance and high-risk cars are automatically more expensive to insure.
-The average insurance rates for a Mustang can range depending on the driver and driving time.
+The average insurance rates for a Mustang can range depending on the driver and drive time.